Holmes7/holmes7.github.io/src/pages/posts/unix-pipes.md

 ## Pipe capacity

-Scrolling down in the docs I found out that a pipe has limited capacity.
+Scrolling down the docs I found out that a pipe has limited capacity.
 That means the entire file can't even fit into the pipe at once.
 And this is where the magic happens.

 > If a process attempts to read from an empty pipe, then read will block until data is available.
 If a process attempts to write to a full pipe then write blocks until sufficient data has been read from the pipe to allow the write to complete.